 The idea is that the human body is designed to process certain foods better than others, and when humans took up farming around 10,000 years ago, our diet changed so drastically and so quickly that evolution was unable to keep pace.
 This, it is claimed, means that our bodies struggle to cope with a lot of the things we eat, leading to health problems like obesity, heart disease and diabetes, as well as chronic digestive conditions like coeliac and crohn’s disease.

-So what can you eat?
+So what can you eat if you go for a Paleo diet?
 Almost any fruit or vegetable you can think of (the exception being potatoes), seeds and nuts (excluding peanuts, which are classed as legumes).
 Oil for cooking or drizzling should be from olives, avocado, or nuts (again, excluding peanuts).
 Even some alcohol has made it on to the list, with kombucha, non-grain-derived gin, and some wines all allowed in small amounts.

 In terms of animal products, the idea is that the animal should live as natural a life as possible to mimic the wild food of our ancestors.
 Think grass-fed meat and game, free-range poultry and eggs, and hand-caught seafood.
 Processed meats are out, though, so no spam or hot dogs.